Employee retention is the art of holding onto your staff once you’ve hired them.

 This is where the fun stuff comes in—the away days, lunchtime yoga, the free breakfast bar, the Christmas party…

-If you have a mobile or non office-based workforce, don’t forget to make efforts to include them too!
+If you have a mobile workforce, don’t forget to include them, too!
 They might not be in the office that often, so having regular get-togethers or breakfast clubs when shifts change is a great way to build a sense of belonging.

 Obviously, base these activities on what your own workforce would like, but some ideas include: